 Davis doesn't shove his abuse in your face with his art and he's dead, so there are no royalties for him to collect.
 When the artist is alive, financially benefits, AND shoves his nasty bullshit in your face, I am perplexed at how anyone can justify or stomach it.
 Allen is guilty of all three of these transgressions.

-I've rewatched his most popular films as an adult and I have say, they are creepy and patriarchal as fuck.
+I've rewatched his most popular films as an adult and I must say, they are creepy and patriarchal as fuck.
 There are some great female characters (Annie Hall and Helen Sinclair), beautifully directed scenes, and witty pieces of dialogue, but as a whole, they no longer resonate with me and I find them unwatchable.

-It doesn't help that over the past forty years, Allen has fixated on hashing out his own personal proclivities ad naseum on screen.
+It doesn't help that over the past forty years, Allen has fixated on hashing out his own personal proclivities ad nauseum on screen.
 Oh look, another movie where a teenager dates some old dude but there's really no meaningful discussion about the complexities of that type of relationship.
 Cool.

-The most memorable, lauded film from his May-December romance canon is undoubtedly "Manhattan."
+The most memorable, lauded film from his May-December romance canon is undoubtedly "Manhattan" (1979).
 In this film, seventeen-year-old Tracy (Mariel Hemingway) and forty-two-year-old Isaac (Allen) are in a weird relationship with grossly uneven power dynamics, but everyone raves about it because it's beautiful and a love letter to New York (blah, blah, blah).